LGBTplus mental health

 A woman or non-binary person who is romantically or sexually attracted to women.

-A person who is romantically attracted to more than 1 gender.
+A person who is romantically attracted to more than one gender.
 Bisexual people often refer to themselves as ‘bi.’

 What does trans mean?

-Many people who identify as transgender will have gender confirmation surgery or take hormones to help their body and appearance match with their gender identity.
-But not all transgender people will want or feel the need for medical support.
+Many transgender people will take hormones or undergo surgeries to help their body and appearance match with their gender identity.
+But lengthy waiting times can mean people have difficulties accessing gender-affirming care.
+And not all transgender people will want medical support or feel they need it.

 What does the ‘+’ stand for?

-The plus (+) recognises that many people don’t identify as LGBT, but do not fit into traditional categories of gender or sexuality.
+The plus (+) recognises others who do not fit into traditional categories of gender or sexuality.

 Gender is increasingly being understood as being on a spectrum, rather than being binary.
 More and more people are identifying themselves as being on a spectrum between man and woman or as non-gendered.